2011 England riots: Public

 Tens of thousands of users of social networking sites coordinated clean-up operations of their local shopping areas and streets.
 Some of these groups began being referred to as 'riot wombles', taking up brooms and other tools to clear streets of debris and wreckage, a term that was later used by Prime Minister David Cameron during a speech on the aftermath of the riots on 15 August 2011.
 Social media sites Twitter and Facebook were also used for reporting information on the riots and to co-ordinate a voluntary citizens' operation to clear up riot-hit areas.
 In Clapham Junction, dozens of volunteers carrying brooms turned out to assist with clean-up efforts.
 On Facebook, over 900,000 people joined a group entitled "Supporting the Met Police against the London rioters".

 Manchester City Councillor Pat Karney, the city centre spokesperson for Manchester City Council, said: "The true Mancunian civic spirit has been shown in Manchester today."
 Staff from city centre businesses and Manchester Metropolitan University joined the volunteers, as food outlets gave out free drinks and snacks.
 There were several fundraising initiatives to help independent business owners re-build their businesses and livelihoods.

+On 17 August 2011, Prince Charles and Camilla, Duchess of Cornwall visited areas of London, including the Tottenham Green Leisure Centre, which was transformed into an aid centre in the aftermath of the rioting and met families left homeless by the London riots.

 A petition was submitted to the UK government proposing that any convicted rioters have their benefit payments cut.
-This petition has been signed by over 200,000 people.
+This petition was signed by over 200,000 people.

 A petition on the UK government website demanding convicted rioters to be banished to the Outer Hebrides of Scotland was set up in the summer of 2011.
 The reaction caused a public outcry in Scotland and eventually Westminster offered an apology to Western Isles MP Angus Brendan MacNeil.